-The Managing Authority will be assisted by a small joint secretariat (Interact Secretariat, IS) and will contract the decentralised implementing bodies, henceforth called the Interact Offices, actually delivering the programme to the target groups.
+The Managing Authority will be assisted by a small joint secretariat (Interact Secretariat) and will contract the decentralised implementing bodies, henceforth called the Interact Offices, actually delivering the programme to the target groups.

-Strong collaboration will be ensured between the Managing Authority, the Interact Secretariat and the Interact Offices concerning the joint elaboration and the implementation of a Multi Annual Work Programme and the Joint Annual Work Plans.
+There will be strong organisational ties between the Managing Authority, the Interact Secretariat and the Interact Offices concerning the joint elaboration and the implementation of a Multi Annual Work Plan [PM1] [DK2] and the Joint Annual Work Plans.

-According to the nature of the programme (Interact IV will not implement projects within the usual Interreg sense, but have limited set of beneficiaries throughout the whole implementation of the programme), there is no need of providing information to beneficiaries and thus the small secretariat unit, set up within the MA, in the organisational structure of the Bratislava Self Governing Region, shall mainly assist the Managing Authority and the Monitoring Committee in carrying out their respective functions, fulfilling both coordination (under Priority 1) and technical management functions and primarily being responsible for the below tasks:
+According to the nature of the programme (Interact IV will not implement projects within the usual Interreg sense, but have limited set of beneficiaries throughout the whole implementation of the programme), there is no need of providing information to beneficiaries and thus the small secretariat unit, set up within the MA, in the organisational structure of the Bratislava Self Governing Region (Interact Secretariat, IS), shall mainly assist the Managing Authority and the Monitoring Committee in carrying out their respective functions, fulfilling both coordination (under Priority 1) and technical management functions and primarily being responsible for the below tasks:

-- Setting up the framework of service delivery: elaborating and further developing programme-level procedures and related templates (e.g. related to annual work planning) and key documents (e.g. the Multi Annual Work Programme and internal guidance); - Coordinating the actual implementation of programme-level processes, including facilitating the annual work planning exercise, compiling on the basis of Interact Offices' inputs the Joint Annual Work Plans, as well as organising and following up coordination meetings, etc.; - Collecting and compiling inputs of Interact Offices into programme-level documents; - Contributing to the content and financial monitoring tasks under the responsibility of the Managing Authority; - Contributing to and fulfilling programme-level reporting obligations; - Providing (setting up, maintaining and further developing) the joint IT infrastructure of the programme, including the programme monitoring system, online collaborative work platform, etc.
+Setting up the framework of service delivery: elaborating and further developing programme-level procedures and related templates (e.g. annual work planning) and key documents (e.g. the Multi Annual Work Plan and rules of procedures of internal working groups);

+- coordinating the actual implementation of programme-level processes, including facilitating the annual work planning exercise, compiling on the basis of Interact Offices' inputs the Joint Annual Work Plans, as well as organising and following up coordination meetings, etc.; - collecting and compiling inputs of Interact Offices into programme-level documents; - contributing to the financial and activity monitoring tasks under the responsibility of the Managing Authority; - contributing to and fulfilling programme-level reporting obligations; - providing (setting up, maintaining and further developing) the joint IT infrastructure for Interact Offices including the programme monitoring system, online collaborative work platform, etc.